 The Supreme Court of the Czech Republic and the Supreme Court of the Slovak Republic

-in cooperation with the Ministry of Justice of the Czech Republic which will be held from 5 to 7 November 2018.
+held from 5 to 7 November 2018 in cooperation with the Ministry of Justice of the Czech Republic.

-The conference is being organised as a part of a commemoration of the 100th anniversary
+The conference was organised as a part of a commemoration of the 100th anniversary

 of the establishment of the Supreme Court of the Czechoslovak Republic in 1918.

-The aim of the international conference was held from 5 to 7 November 2018 which was organised by the Supreme Court of the Czech Republic and the Supreme Court of the Slovak Republic was, in particular, the question of the supreme courts’ status in the past and today‘s modern Europe.
-A retrospective view may reveal much about the anticipated future development of the highest institutions of the ordinary judiciary.
-Traditionally conservative approaches need to be sensitively balanced with the changing social reality.
-A substantive debate was expected on how the supreme courts not only in the Central Europe but across the European Union succeed in responding to such changes.
+The aim of the international conference held from 5 to 7 November 2018 was, in particular, the question of the supreme courts’ status in the past and today‘s modern Europe.
+A retrospective view was intended to reveal much about the anticipated future development of the highest institutions of the ordinary judiciary.
+Traditionally conservative approaches were sensitively balanced with the changing social reality.
+A substantive debate took place on how the supreme courts not only in the Central Europe but across the European Union succeed in responding to such changes.

 The conference started with an evening reception on Monday 5 November in Brno.
-As in the very first week of November 100 years elapse since the establishment of the Supreme Court of the Czechoslovak Republic, the first panel of conference on 6 November in the morning focused on the historical assessment of the role of the Supreme Courts in the Czech Republic and Slovakia.
+Due to the fact that in the very first week of November 2018 it was exactly 100 years since the establishment of the Supreme Court of the Czechoslovak Republic, the first panel of conference on 6 November in the morning focused on the historical assessment of the role of the Supreme Courts in the Czech Republic and Slovakia.

-In the morning, on Wednesday 7 November, all participants were transferred to Bratislava where the conference continues with the next expert panel ʻThe Role and Position of the Supreme Courts at Present and Prospects for the Future’ until the afternoon.
+On Wednesday 7 November, all participants were in the morning transferred to Bratislava where the conference continued with the next expert panel ʻThe Role and Position of the Supreme Courts at Present and Prospects for the Future’ until the afternoon.
 The entire conference programme was then concluded by a gala reception at Bratislava castle.